 · Paid Online Courses

-A quick bit of googling will bring up hundreds of shiny online e-marketing courses, all with glowing reviews.
+A quick bit of googling will bring up hundreds of shiny online e-marketing courses with glowing reviews.
+The experts took the time to typically host on their online course platform of choice, build, create and sell their own courses.
 But it’s worth doing a bit of independent research first.
 Try and talk to the course leaders before parting with any money.
 There are a lot of sites which promise the world until they’ve got your money, and then fail to deliver.
 Make sure that what you’re investing in is legit.

 · ESP/MA-Provided Email Training